DEVOTIONALS

 them giggle and laugh brings pleasure to the parents, doesn’t it?

 Why?
-Because we know they are enjoying themselves.
-We also
+Because they know the children are enjoying themselves.
+As

-know that they feel safe and secure because of our presence.
+parents, we know they feel safe and secure as a result of our presence.

-I believe that God also enjoys seeing His children laughing
+Don’t you think that God would also enjoy seeing His children

-and enjoying life.
-It doesn’t mean we are irresponsible and
+laughing and enjoying life.
+It doesn’t mean we are irresponsible

-don’t take seriously the things we should; it just means that
+and that we don’t take seriously the things we should; it just means

-we have a happiness and feel safe and secure in His presence.
+that we have a happiness that is a result of feeling safe and secure

 Unfortunately many people take themselves too serious and have

-lose our joy – if we allow it to.
-The truth is, we can’t expect everyone
+we allow it to).
+The truth is, we can’t expect everyone to do things

 lose our joy, if we yield to it.
 Temptation is not a sin, but cultivating

-it with intentions of yielding to it, is a sin.
+it in our minds with intentions of yielding to it, is the sin.

 What is our best line of defense to sin?